Stefaniscion/stefaniscion/README.md

 # 👋 Hi

 I’m @Stefaniscion, a Full Stack Developer that likes toucans.
-Somethimes also i like programming and stuff...
+Somethimes i like also write some junk code...

 ## About me